 Our testing experience

-This was the most practical test of the set, because the sleeper function changes what you’re willing to live with during the day.
-The seat felt firmer than the others, which I actually liked for work: less sliding, more stability.
-When I relaxed, that same firmness meant fewer “hips below knees” moments for my back.
-Mia was the first to notice the fabric feel and the cleanup needs—after a few hours she wanted a throw between her skin and the upholstery.
-Marcus focused on the mechanism and overall heft: it felt solid, but not forgiving to move.
-As a guest solution, though, it did exactly what it should: it made the room a credible sleep space without a dedicated bed.
+This listing was the most practical of the four because the sleep function changes how you judge the seat.
+In our testing, the sit felt firmer and flatter than the others, which actually helped for laptop work and shorter TV sessions.
+That same firmness made it feel less plush when I wanted to fully relax, but it also kept my hips from dropping too low.
+Mia was the first to call out the fabric feel and the cleaning it would need after storage.
+Marcus focused on the mechanism and overall heft: solid, but not easy to move.
+As a guest solution, though, it did the job.
+It turned the room into a credible sleep space without asking for a dedicated bed.

 What we liked